A recipe for silky and seductive prosecco poached pears, with creamy whipped vanilla bean ricotta.

-I’m always glad to meet and eat a pear, though.
-They hold up much better in cold storage than apples, and seem to be created for poaching, their flesh turning silky smooth and luscious.
+I’m always glad to meet and eat a pear.
+They hold up much better in cold storage than apples, and pears seem to be created for poaching in wine, their flesh turning silky smooth and luscious.

 prosecco poached pears and vanilla bean ricotta